Jimbojones1/gravyTrain/02_front_end/tomagotchi.md

 Let's use our front-end web development skills to create a "living" pet!
 We'll use HTML, CSS, and Javascript to interact with our pet.

 ### Requirements
+- Create a repo for your tomagotchi pet
+- make a commit after you finish each one of the following

 - Display a character of your choice on the screen to represent your pet
 - Display the following metrics for your pet.
 Hunger (1-10 scale), Sleepiness (1-10 scale), Boredom (1-10 scale), Age